 Your vote matters.
 You may exercise it by completing the proxy form or voting instruction form or by virtually attending the Meeting.
+You may also attend the Meeting in person.
 The accompanying management information circular describes the business to be conducted at the Meeting, important additional information and detailed instructions on voting and participation at the Meeting, and the Company's governance practices.
-If you have questions but are unable to attend the Meeting online, you are always welcome to initiate communications with the board of directors of the Company by contacting the Corporate Secretary by email at flora@arr.energy.
+If you have questions but are unable to attend the Meeting online or in person, you are always welcome to initiate communications with the board of directors of the Company by contacting the Corporate Secretary, Flora Wood, by email at flora@arr.energy.
 The Corporate Secretary will deliver your email to the Chair of the board of directors for response.